-Format: the student is responsible for submitting the written Research Statement and Project Reflection on the MFA Project to the committee prior to the Final Examination.
-Following the MFA Project showing, the student and committee should have a post-production debriefing to discuss the components of the Research Statement and Project Reflection.
-This debriefing is NOT the Final Examination.
-The final Comprehensive Research Statement and Project Reflection will be emailed by the student to each committee member and uploaded to GradCentral.
+- Before the project goes into production, firmly establish deadlines for submission of the Project Reflection, which must be prior to the Final Examination and in observance of the Graduate School deadlines for the Report on Final Examination.
+See the Advising Calendar on the Internal Calendar for specific dates. - Following the MFA Project showing, the student and committee should have a post-production debriefing to discuss the components of the Project Reflection.
+This debriefing is NOT the Final Examination. - The student emails the final Project Reflection to each committee member prior to the Final Examination.